 Oil produced from West Africa, including the Jubilee Field, is generally priced against Dated Brent crude.
 Brent crude is produced in the North Sea and is widely accepted by the oil and gas industry as most representative of the global physical standard for the oil market in comparison to other reference oils, such as West Texas Intermediate ("WTI") and Dubai.
 The location of the Jubilee Phase 1 FPSO offshore Ghana will allow us to sell our oil to the major refining markets of North America, Asia and Europe.
-Due to its quality, oil from the Jubilee Field is currently selling for a slight premium relative to Dated Brent.
+Based on marketing surveys and its quality, Jubilee oil is forecasted to ultimately sell for a slight premium relative to Dated Brent.